 Chapter 3 – The Caucus Race and a Long Tale

-The sea of tears becomes crowded with other animals and birds that have been swept away.
-Alice and the other animals convene on the bank and the question among them is how to get dry again.
+The sea of tears becomes crowded with other animals and birds swept away.
+Alice and the other animals convene on the bank, and the question among them is how to get dry again.
 The mouse gives them a very dry lecture on William the Conqueror.
 A Dodo decides that the best thing to dry them off would be a Caucus-Race, which consists of everyone running in a circle with no clear winner.
-Alice eventually frightens all the animals away, unwittingly, by talking about her cat.
+Alice unwittingly frightens all the animals away by talking about her Cat.

 Chapter 4 – The Rabbit Sends a Little Bill

 The White Rabbit appears again in search of the Duchess’s gloves and fan.
-Mistaking her for his maidservant, Mary Ann, he orders Alice to go into the house and retrieve them, but once she gets inside she starts growing.
-The horrified Rabbit orders his gardener, Bill the Lizard, to climb on the roof and go down the chimney.
-Outside, Alice hears the voices of animals that have gathered to gawk at her giant arm.
+Mistaking her for his maidservant, Mary Ann, he orders Alice to go into the house and retrieve them, but once she gets inside, she starts growing.
+The horrified Rabbit calls his gardener, Bill the Lizard, to climb on the roof and down the chimney.
+Outside, Alice hears the voices of animals gathered to gawk at her giant arm.
 The crowd hurls pebbles at her, which turn into little cakes.
 Alice eats them, and they reduce her again in size.

 Chapter 5 – Advice from a Caterpillar

-Alice comes upon a mushroom and sitting on it is a blue Caterpillar smoking a hookah.
-The Caterpillar questions Alice and she admit to her current identity crisis, compounded by her inability to remember a poem.
-Before crawling away, the caterpillar tells Alice that one side of the mushroom will make her taller and the other side will make her shorter.
+Alice comes upon a mushroom, and sitting on it is a blue Caterpillar smoking a hookah.
+The Caterpillar questions Alice, and she admits to her current identity crisis, compounded by her inability to remember a poem.
+Before crawling away, the Caterpillar tells Alice that one side of the mushroom will make her taller and the other will make her shorter.
 She breaks off two pieces from the mushroom.
 One side makes her shrink smaller than ever, while another causes her neck to grow high into the trees, where a pigeon mistakes her for a serpent.
 With some effort, Alice brings herself back to her usual height.
 She stumbles upon a small estate and uses the mushroom to reach a more appropriate height.

 Chapter 6 – Pig and Pepper

 A Fish-Footman has an invitation for the Duchess of the house, which he delivers to a Frog-Footman.
-Alice observes this transaction and, after a perplexing conversation with the frog, lets herself into the house.
-The Duchess’s Cook is throwing dishes and making a soup that has too much pepper, which causes Alice, the Duchess and her baby (but not the cook or her grinning Cheshire Cat) to sneeze violently.
-Alice is given the baby by the Duchess and to her surprise, the baby turns into a pig.
+After a perplexing conversation with the frog, Alice observes this transaction and lets herself into the house.
+The Duchess’s Cook is throwing dishes and making a soup with too much pepper, which causes Alice, the Duchess and her baby (but not the cook or her grinning Cheshire Cat) to sneeze violently.
+Alice is given the baby by the Duchess, and to her surprise, the baby turns into a pig.
 The Cheshire Cat appears in a tree, directing her to the March Hare’s house.
-He disappears but his grin remains behind to float on its own in the air prompting Alice to remark that she has often seen a cat without a grin but never a grin without a cat.
+He disappears, but his grin remains behind, floating in the air, prompting Alice to remark that she has often seen a cat without a grin but never a grin without a cat.

 Alice becomes a guest at a “mad” tea party along with the Hatter, the March Hare, and a sleeping Dormouse who remains asleep for most of the chapter.
 The other characters give Alice many riddles and stories, including the famous ‘Why is a raven like a writing desk?’.
 The Hatter reveals that they have tea all day because Time has punished him by eternally standing still at 6 pm (tea time).
-Alice becomes insulted and tired of being bombarded with riddles and she leaves claiming that it was the stupidest tea party that she had ever been to.
+Alice becomes insulted and tired of being bombarded with riddles, and she leaves, claiming that it is the stupidest tea party she has ever attended.

 Chapter 8 – The Queen’s Croquet Ground

-Alice leaves the tea party and enters the garden where she comes upon three living playing cards painting the white roses on a rose tree red because the Queen of Hearts hates white roses.
-A procession of more cards, kings and queens and even the White Rabbit enters the garden.
+Alice leaves the tea party and enters the garden, where she comes upon three living playing cards painting the white roses on a rose tree red because the Queen of Hearts hates white roses.
+A procession of more cards, kings and queens, and even the White Rabbit enters the garden.
 Alice then meets the King and Queen.
-The Queen, a figure difficult to please, introduces her trademark phrase “Off with his head!” which she utters at the slightest dissatisfaction with a subject.
-Alice is invited (or some might say ordered) to play a game of croquet with the Queen and the rest of her subjects but the game quickly descends into chaos.
-Live flamingos are used as mallets and hedgehogs as balls and Alice once again meets the Cheshire Cat.
+The Queen, a figure complex to please, introduces her trademark phrase, “Off with his head!” which she utters at the slightest dissatisfaction with a subject.
+Alice is invited (or ordered) to play a game of croquet with the Queen and the rest of her subjects, but the game quickly descends into chaos.
+Live flamingos are used as mallets and hedgehogs as balls, and Alice once again meets the Cheshire Cat.
 The Queen of Hearts then orders the Cat to be beheaded, only to have her executioner complain that this is impossible since the head is all that can be seen of him.
-Because the cat belongs to the Duchess, the Queen is prompted to release the Duchess from prison to resolve the matter.
+Because the Cat belongs to the Duchess, the Queen is prompted to release the Duchess from prison to resolve the matter.